Therapist Frequently Asked Questions

-4. Are there codes for billing insurance companies?
+Are there codes for billing insurance companies?

-The “click here” link, at the end of each line, takes you to a page for an exact definition and allows you to search by state to check “Fee Schedules”.
+*The click here link at the end of each of the following lines takes you to a page for an exact definition and allows you to search by state to check Fee Schedules.

 “L3933” – Custom fabricated finger orthosis (click here)